-When planting succulents, the key things to remember are to shake off any excess soil from the plant to expose the roots, use a succulent potting mix for optimal growth, use the correct size pot with drainage holes, and make sure you know how to water your specific type of succulent.
+When potting succulents, the key things to remember are to shake off any excess soil from the plant to expose the roots, use a succulent potting mix for optimal growth, use the correct size pot with drainage holes, and make sure you know how to water your specific type of succulent.

 Succulents are very hardy plants, so if you follow basic planting methods and establish a watering schedule that works, your succulents will have no problem thriving.